-The followings are the major advantages of beam bridges:
+There are several advantages to beam bridges:

 Disadvantages of Beam Bridges

-The followings are the disadvantages of beam bridges:
+There are several disadvantages of beam bridges:

 - Span limitations: Beam bridges have a limited span and do not allow large boats or vehicles to pass underneath.